tikv/website/content/docs/3.0/tasks/try.md

 fi
 ```

-Last, an `entrypoints.tikv.sh` with the following:
+Last, an `entrypoints/tikv.sh` with the following:

 ```bash
 #!/bin/sh